-The general standard of dress is Business Casual; however, there may be times when specific attire may be requested by senior management based on business needs or special occasions; Business Professional or Workplace Casual will be announced by senior management.
+There will be times when specific attire may be requested by senior management based on business needs or special occasions.
+On those occasions, special DFYD requirements will be announced by senior leadership.
+The following categories of dress may be announced: